MosTafa2K/drf-notes/README.md

-# DRF Notes
+# SimpleNotes

-DRF Notes is a full-stack web application for managing personal notes.
+SimpleNotes is a full-stack web application for managing personal notes.
 It is built using Django Rest Framework (DRF) for the backend and React for the frontend.

 ## Features